Why Your SaaS Company's 409A Valuation Is Not Like Other Businesses

 Cost, Timeline, and Provider Selection

-Budget options starting around $2,500 may be available for early-stage seed companies with simple structures, but this is not the norm.
+Budget options around $2,500 may be available for very early seed companies with simple structures, though that is not the norm.
+Expedited turnarounds are available when necessary, at a cost premium.

 The Consequences of Getting It Wrong